BurnyCoder/magnificent-fractal-generator/README.md

 - **Phoenix Fractal**: z_{n+1} → z_n² + c + p*z_{n-1}, where p is a complex parameter
 - **Sierpinski Carpet**: A recursive fractal created by repeatedly removing the middle ninth of squares
 - **Lyapunov Fractal**: Visualizes the stability (Lyapunov exponent) of the logistic map x_{n+1} = r*x_n*(1-x_n) under different parameter sequences
+- **Buddhabrot**: A special rendering technique that plots the trajectories of points that escape the Mandelbrot set rather than the points themselves, creating an image that resembles a meditating Buddha

 ## License